fairdataihub/codefair-app/README.md

 2. After installation code as usual
 3. Follow codefair-app's instructions when it opens an issue or submit a pull request

+#### Permissions Required:
+codefair requires a few repository permissions to be able to listen to events happening on a repository.
+These permissions required include:
+- Read access to:
+  - Repository contents
+  - Repository metadata
+  - Repository pull requests
+  - Repository issues
+- Write access to:
+  - Repository pull requests
+  - Repository issues
+  - Repository contents

 ## Run Locally
 ### Setup